Mrcarrot1/Longboat/README.md

 # Longboat Gopher Server
 This is a nearly-from-scratch implementation of a server for the Gopher(+) protocol, written in F#.

+When finished, it aims to implement all of RFC 1431 as well as the Gopher+ reference document.
+At present, it supports only a subset of RFC 1431.

 It is one of two tools I have created which intend to provide a full Gopher experience.
 The other is the Rower client, written in C.
 For the rationale behind why I chose to write software for Gopher, see [that project's page](https://github.com/Mrcarrot1/rower).